Rogue River (Oregon): Mail boats

 Propelled by rowing, poling, pushing, pulling, and sometimes by sail, the mail boat delivered letters and small packages, including groceries from Wedderburn, where a post office was established later in 1895.
 In 1897, the department established a post office near the confluence of the Rogue and the Illinois rivers, 8 mi downriver from Illahe.
 The postmaster named the office Agnes after his daughter, but a transcription error added an extra "s" and the name became Agness.
 Upriver, a third post office, established in 1903, was named Marial after another postmaster's daughter.
 Marial, at (RM) 48 (RK 77), is about 13 mi upriver from Illahe and 21 mi from Agness.
 To avoid difficult rapids, carriers delivered the mail by mule between Illahe and Marial, and after 1908 most mail traveling beyond Agness went by mule.
 The Illahe post office closed in 1943, and when the Marial post office closed in 1954, "it was the last postal facility in the United States to still be served only by mule pack trains."

 The first mail boat was an 18 ft, double-ended craft made of cedar.
 By 1930, the mail-boat fleet consisted of three 26 ft boats, equipped with 60-horsepower Model A Ford engines and designed to carry 10 passengers.
-By the 1960s, rudderless jetboats powered by twin or triple 280-horsepower engines, began to replace propeller-driven boats.
+By the 1960s, rudderless jetboats powered by twin or triple 280-horsepower engines began to replace propeller-driven boats.
 The jetboats could safely negotiate shallow riffles, and the largest could carry nearly 50 passengers.
 Rogue mail-boat excursions, which had been growing more popular for several decades, began in the 1970s to include trips to as far upriver as Blossom Bar, 20 mi above Agness.
 As of 2010, jet boats, functioning mainly as excursion craft, still deliver mail between Gold Beach and Agness.
 The Rogue River mail boat company is "one of only two mail carriers delivering the mail by boat in the United States"; the other is along the Snake River in eastern Oregon.

 Commercial fishing

-For thousands of years, salmon was a reliable food source for Native Americans living along the Rogue.
+For thousands of years, salmon were a reliable food source for Native Americans living along the Rogue.
 Salmon migrations were so huge that early settlers claimed they could hear the fish moving upstream.
 These large runs continued into the 20th century despite damage to spawning beds caused by gold mining in the 1850s and large-scale commercial fishing that began shortly thereafter.
 The fishing industry fed demands for salmon in the growing cities of Portland and San Francisco and for canned salmon in England.